 Sector Plan Description summary

-environmental issues ranging from climate and topography, waste surveys

-waste collection etc.

-Disaster Management plan The municipality developed a disaster management plan that captures disaster related matters with the following emphasis: Disaster risk maps in the disaster risk assessment report indicate the location of high, medium and low risk areas in the municipality's area of jurisdiction to be address by the local municipality.
-Therefore, in order to implement appropriate disaster risk reduction programmes, it will be deemed necessary to align all risk areas with the IDP and SDF of the municipality.
-It is very important not to duplicate projects, but rather to integrate disaster risk reduction into existing development initiatives.
-All potential risks, hazards and threats have to be dealt with, within each line department (integrate and align it with current existing processes) before it can go to the IDP manager.
 According to the results of the disaster risk assessment, the following aspects first have to be addressed:

 Veld fires;

 Infrastructure;

 Land degradation and

 • Storms

 Simultaneously with the above-mentioned, Aganang also has to address

 • Poverty,

 Health,

 • Water,

 Road infrastructure,

 Telecommunication as a high priority in order to develop

 community resilience in order to cope with disasters.

 The municipality must focus on the following risk reduction measures and budget for as part of the IDP process;

 Appropriate poverty alleviation programmes

 Bulk Service delivery

 Water infrastructure

 Road infrastructure

 Telecommunication networks

-Sector Plan Description summary

-0 Clinics and Ambulance Services to contribute to
+Clinics and Ambulance Services to contribute to

 health related issues.

 Natural Disasters

-0 Veld fires
+Veld fires

 Precaution and proactive measures

-Equipment
+■ Equipment

-Human Resources
+■ Human Resources

-0 Agricultural Management and Environmental
+Agricultural Management and Environmental

 Practices

+Sector Plan Description summary

-Protection of the environment
+■ Protection of the environment

 (deforestation)

-Farm Management Practices (to avoid
+■ Farm Management Practices (to avoid

 wide spreading of agricultural diseases)

 Drought management practices (optimal

 use of available water - ground- and

 irrigated water)

 Farm Management Practices to avoid wide

 spreading of epidemics

-0 Storms
+o Storms

-Safe citing in cyclone/storm wind prone
+■ Safe citing in cyclone/storm wind prone

 areas

 Shelter plantation

 Improving drainage

 Resistant house designs and construction

 of cyclone shelters

-Local Integrated Transport Plan development of the EN role of transport is immense.
-The economic MLM is dependent on a number of factors, including one of the essential elements capable of promoting development.

-Sector Plan Description summary There is a huge problem of providing access to transport services and roads in most of the rural areas, including Groblersdal.
+Local Integrated Transport Plan The developmental role of transport is immense.
+The economic development of the EMLM is dependent on a number of factors, including transport.
+Transport is one of the essential elements capable of promoting economic growth and development.
+There is a huge problem of providing access to transport services and roads in most of the rural areas, including Groblersdal.
 One of the major roles of the EMLM is to establish a viable and appropriate transportation system in the EMLM area that would support the Local Economic Development (LED) objectives of the EMLM as a whole.
 The provision of accessible, affordable and acceptable local transport can therefore make a very important improvement in the quality of life for these people.
-It would therefore take an effective and efficient public passenger transport system to get people to access those social amenities of life such as education, health, recreation, etc. Infrastructure Road Master The office of the premier Limpopo is currently developing the integrated Plan infrastructure Master plan.
-The Plan will indicates key strategic roads in the municipality including other National and Provincial roads that links with the municipality.
+It would therefore take an effective and efficient public passenger transport system to get people to access those social amenities of life such as education, health, recreation, etc.

+Infrastructure Road Master Plan The office of the premier Limpopo is currently developing the integrated infrastructure Master plan.
+The Plan will indicates key strategic roads in the municipality including other National and Provincial roads that links with

+Sector Plan Description summary the municipality.
 It outlines state of all the roads and also infrastructural requirements that the municipality could implement in order to create better, accessible and well serviced road infrastructure.
 Water and sanitation This sector was developed in 2010 when the water function was still sector Plan performed by the municipality.
 Currently, SDM is the water authority.
 Pavement management Indicates priority roads that need to be upgraded.
-It provides various routes, system Roads and storm water their locations and number.
-Provincial and national roads are specified. infrastructure The then Limpopo Department of Local Government and Housing currently known as COGSTA, appointed consultants to develop this Plan in 2008.
-The services(asset purpose of the Plan is to : management Plan) Identify existing and proposed levels of serviceto be achieved over 0 a 20 year period as well as the expected changesin demand due to planned growth. ➤ The life-cycle management needs of the infrastructure development, renewal, operations and maintenance Identify infrastructureasset management improvement needs
+It provides various routes, system their locations and number.
+Provincial and national roads are specified.
+Roads and storm water The then Limpopo Department of Local Government and Housing currently infrastructure known as COGSTA, appointed consultants to develop this Plan in 2008.
+The services(asset purpose of the Plan is to : management Plan) Identify existing and proposed levels of serviceto be achieved over a 20 year period as well as the expected changesin demand due to planned growth. ➤ The life-cycle management needs of the infrastructure development, renewal, operations and maintenance Identify infrastructureasset management improvement needs

-Table 68: KPA 3: Local Economic Development
+Table 69: KPA 3: Local Economic Development